The Living Classroom

 2. Determine Operational Viability

-- 3. Identify Win-win Opportunities & Define Shared Values
+- 3. Identify Win-Win Opportunities and Develop Shared Values

-3. Identify Win-win Opportunities & Define Shared Values
+3. Identify Win-Win Opportunities and Develop Shared Values

 The Living Classroom offers many opportunities for both a Long-Term Care home and a Post-Secondary Educator.

 Unlock the potential.
 Open the door to the living classroom.

 Who is going to be an advocate for residents and long-term care in the years to come?
 Our students!
 Those students that we mentor and support today — those are the people that will lead long-term care in the next decades.
 Those are the people I count on to build on what we have developed, and they will continue our work, to make sure that older adults receive the best possible quality of care and services.